Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XII. Account-Lockout-Policy/README.md

 ## 1. GPMC Showing the Account Lockout Policy GPO and its Link to the Domain

-- Confirms that the Win11 Security Policy GPO is applied at the domain level and includes lockout policy settings to protect user accounts from brute-force attacks.
+- Confirms that the Account Lockout Policy GPO is applied at the domain level and includes lockout policy settings to protect user accounts from brute-force attacks.

 📸 **GPMC Showing the Account Lockout Policy GPO and its Link to the Domain`**